Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Introduction

-Hereafter, Section \ref{sec:Locally-compact-groups} contains an in-depth study of decomposablility of Fourier multipliers on non-discrete locally compact groups.
-After having introduced these Fourier multipliers and their basic properties in Subsection \ref{sec:Generalities-Fourier-multipliers}, we will show in Subsection \ref{sec-The completely bounded homomorphism theorem} how their complete bounded norm is changed under a continuous homomorphism between two locally compact groups.
-In Subsection \ref{sec-Extension-of-multipliers}, we describe an extension property of Fourier multipliers which passes from a lattice subgroup to the locally compact full group.
-In Subsection \ref{sec-Groups-approximable-by-lattice-subgroups}, we prove Theorem \ref{thm-complementation-Fourier-ADS-amenable} which gives a complementation for second countable unimodular locally compact groups which satisfy the \textit{approximation by lattice subgroups by shrinking} (ALSS) property of Definition \ref{defi-sequentially-ALS} together with a crucial density condition \eqref{equ-Haar-measure-convergence}.
-Then in Subsection \ref{subsec-computations-density}, we describe some concrete groups in which Theorem \ref{thm-complementation-Fourier-ADS-amenable} applies.
+Hereafter, Chapter \ref{sec:Locally-compact-groups} contains an in-depth study of decomposability of Fourier multipliers on non-discrete locally compact groups.
+After having introduced these Fourier multipliers and their basic properties in Section \ref{sec:Generalities-Fourier-multipliers}, we will show in Section \ref{sec-The completely bounded homomorphism theorem} how their completely bounded norm is changed under a continuous homomorphism between two locally compact groups.
+In Section \ref{sec-Extension-of-multipliers}, we describe an extension property of Fourier multipliers which passes from a lattice subgroup to the locally compact full group.
+In Section \ref{sec-Groups-approximable-by-lattice-subgroups}, we prove Theorem \ref{thm-complementation-Fourier-ADS-amenable} which gives a complementation for second countable unimodular locally compact groups which satisfy the \textit{approximation by lattice subgroups by shrinking} (ALSS) property of Definition \ref{defi-sequentially-ALS} together with a crucial density condition \eqref{equ-Haar-measure-convergence}.
+Then in Section \ref{subsec-computations-density}, we describe some concrete groups in which Theorem \ref{thm-complementation-Fourier-ADS-amenable} applies.
 These examples contain direct and semidirect products of groups, groups acting on trees, a large class of locally compact abelian groups and the semi-discrete Heisenberg group.
-In Subsection \ref{subsec-pro-discrete-groups}, we show the complementation result for pro-discrete groups by a similar method than in Theorem \ref{thm-complementation-Fourier-ADS-amenable}, but it turns out that there is no need of a density condition in this case.
+In Section \ref{subsec-pro-discrete-groups}, we show the complementation result for pro-discrete groups by a similar method as in Theorem \ref{thm-complementation-Fourier-ADS-amenable}, but it turns out that there is no need of a density condition in this case.

 There is another notion of generalization of Fourier multipliers on non-abelian groups $G$, but acting on classical $\L^p$-spaces $\L^p(G)$ instead of noncommutative $\L^p$-spaces $\L^p(\VN(G))$.
-These are the convolutors that is the bounded operators commuting with left translations.
-In Subsection \ref{sec:complementation-convolutor}, we show a complementation result for them on locally compact amenable groups.
-Then in Subsection \ref{subsec-description-decomposable-norm-Fourier} we apply our complementation to describe the decomposable norm of multipliers.
+These are the convolutors, that is, the bounded operators commuting with left translations.
+In Section \ref{sec:complementation-convolutor}, we show a complementation result for them on locally compact amenable groups.
+Then in Section \ref{subsec-description-decomposable-norm-Fourier} we apply our complementation to describe the decomposable norm of multipliers.